What is YA@GA?

 How did this shift change the staff roles?

-Under the caucus format the Young Adult Caucus had two Co-Moderators who were elected by the caucus.
+Under the caucus format ,the Young Adult Caucus had two Co-Moderators who were elected by the caucus.
 Now these two roles are Co-Facilitators of the YA@GA programming.
 Instead of moderating a caucus they take on the work of organizing and supporting YA@GA.
-We also moved to online elections in 2015 instead of electing the Co-Facilitators at GA so that more folks could participate and in 2017 we are trying a new model of selecting the Co-Facilitators since election turnout has remained low.
+We also moved to online elections in 2015 instead of electing the Co-Facilitators at GA so that more folks could participate; in 2017 we started a new model of selecting the Co-Facilitators since election turnout had remained low.